The Ultimate Guide to Splunk Pricing in 2023: Ingest vs. Workload Pricing

 That’s why the best way to properly estimate your data ingestion needs is to download the free trial version of Splunk Enterprise or Splunk Cloud.
 From there, a Splunk partner like SP6 can help you identify and ingest an appropriate sample set of data that will give you a better idea of your licensing needs.

 You should also consider any upcoming changes to your organization that may affect ingestion rates, such as moving to the cloud or building another data center.
-In addition, we recommend building some headroom into your estimate to account for any unexpected data spikes.
+In addition, consider building some headroom into your estimate to account for any unexpected data spikes.

-And remember — if a new use case comes up after you’ve made your licensing decision, don’t hesitate to reach out to your Splunk Sales Rep. They can issue additional trial licenses to give you the space you need for testing.
+If a new use case comes up after you’ve made your licensing decision, your Splunk Partner can provide additional trial licenses that’ll give you the space you need for testing.

 I want to use workload pricing — which license/subscription should I choose?